p3palazzo/comparative-histories/chapter.md

 own contradictions.
 Historic preservation and the practice of traditional or sustainable architecture [@memmott:2015redefining58] are the operative branches of building archaeology, the archaeology of architecture, and the study of vernacular environments.

-As we saw above, Jarzombek denounced that critical history increasingly confines itself to the study of historicist societies, and of modernism in particular [@ching:2007global, 118].
+As we saw above, Jarzombek denounced the fact that critical history has increasingly confined itself to the study of historicist societies, and of modernism in particular [@ching:2007global, 118].
 The operative disciplines, he continued, took over the vacuum left in the scholarship of premodern or traditional